monora/finanzen-fundamentals/README.md

 stocks.search_stock("BMW", limit=3)
 funds.search_fund("Private Equity", limit=10)
 etfs.search_etf("iShares", limit=10)
+commodities.search_commodity("Kohle", limit=3)
 ```

 The *search_stock* function will return a list of dictionaries.
-Each dictionary might contain the following keys: "Name" (official name), "Stock" (name used on Finanzen.net), "Link" (link to the stock on Finanzen.net), "ISIN", and "WKN". *search_fund* will return a list of dictionaries containing these keys: "Name" (official name), "Fund" (name used on Finanzen.net), "Link" (link to the fund on Finanzen.net), "Manager" (asset manager of fund), "Instrument" (the type of instrument the fund is investing in), "ISIN", and "WKN". *search_etf* offers the following keys: "Name" (official name), "ETF" (name used on Finanzen.net), "Link" (link to the ETF on Finanzen.net), "ISIN", and "WKN".
+Each dictionary might contain the following keys: "Name" (official name), "Stock" (name used on Finanzen.net), "Link" (link to the stock on Finanzen.net), "ISIN", and "WKN". *search_fund* will return a list of dictionaries containing these keys: "Name" (official name), "Fund" (name used on Finanzen.net), "Link" (link to the fund on Finanzen.net), "Manager" (asset manager of fund), "Instrument" (the type of instrument the fund is investing in), "ISIN", and "WKN". *search_etf* offers the following keys: "Name" (official name), "ETF" (name used on Finanzen.net), "Link" (link to the ETF on Finanzen.net), "ISIN", and "WKN". *search_commodity* will only return "Name" (offical name), "Commodity" (name used on Finanzen.net), and "Link" (link to the commodity on Finanzen.net).

 ## Retrieve Fundamentals
 All modules offer functionality to extract fundamentals data for a given instrument.
-You can use *get_info* for funds and ETFs and *get_fundamentals* and *get_estimates* for stocks.
+You can use *get_info* for funds, ETFs, and commodities and *get_fundamentals* and *get_estimates* for stocks.
 All functions take two arguments.
-The first one ("stock", "etf", or "fund" respectively) has to be the name used on Finanzen.net.
+The first one ("stock", "etf", fund", or "commodity" respectively) has to be the name used on Finanzen.net.
 The second one is "output" and has to be equal to either "dict" or "dataframe".
 Depending on your input, you will receive the data either as a Python dictionary or a Pandas dataframe.

 The following information will be returned: